How a Child’s Room Can Impact Their Growth and Development

 Children rarely play alone and when they invite their friends over for play time it aids with their social development.
 Social development is very important to children since it helps them develop their oral communication skills.
 It makes them feel loved and this sense of belonging eliminates any feelings of self-doubt and loneliness.
 It is also when they play together that they are able to understand the essence of collaboration and cooperation.
 This will come in handy later in life, when they have to collaborate on school projects and at work.

 Some of the games that kids play in their rooms are intellectual in nature and this helps with their mental development.
-This includes games such as puzzles and board games that require some level of mental analysis and creative thinking to solve them.
+This includes games such as puzzles and board games (see list of best board games for 6-year-olds) that require some level of mental analysis and creative thinking to solve them.
 This builds their mental capacity and makes them young geniuses.

 They are comfortable sleep areas.